 Credit risk arising from rental income from leased properties is primarily managed through a tenant selection process.
-In accordance with the provisions of the lease contracts, the lessees are required to deposit with the Company security deposits and advance rentals which helps reduce the Company's credit risk exposure in case of default by the tenants.
+In accordance with the provisions of the lease contracts, the lessees are required to deposit with the Company security deposits and advance rentals which help reduce the Company's credit risk exposure in case of default by the tenants.
 For existing tenants, the Company has put in place a monitoring and follow-up system.
 Receivables are aged and analyzed on a continuous basis to minimize credit risk associated with these receivables.
 Regular meetings with tenants are also undertaken to provide opportunities for counseling and further assessment of financial capacity.
 Except for the trade receivables, the maximum exposure to credit risk of all financial assets is equal to their carrying amounts.

 An impairment analysis is performed at each reporting date using a provision matrix to measure expected credit losses.
 The provision rates are based on days past due of all customers as they have similar loss patterns.
 The security deposits are considered in the calculation of impairment as recoveries.
 Generally, trade receivables are written off if past due for more than one year and are not subject to enforcement activity.
-As of December 31, 2021, 100% of the Company's trade receivables are covered by security deposits (nil in 2020).
-Trade receivables include receivables as a result of straight-line method amounting to ₱109.21 million and nil as of December 31, 2021 and 2020, respectively.
+As of December 31, 2022, 100% of the Company's trade receivables are covered by security deposits (100% in 2021).
+Trade receivables include receivables as a result of straight-line method amounting to ₱168.92 million and ₱109.21 million as of December 31, 2022 and 2021, respectively.
 ECL related to trade receivables is minimal given its low credit risk and are generally covered by security deposits.
-No provision for ECL was provided in 2021, 2020 and 2019.
+No provision for ECL was provided in 2022, 2021 and 2020.

-As of December 31, 2021 and 2020, the ECL relating to cash in bank is minimal as this is considered as low credit risk.
+As of December 31, 2022 and 2021, the ECL relating to cash in bank is minimal as this is considered as low credit risk.

 The Company did not provide any allowance for credit loss relating to receivables from related parties since there is no history of default in payments.
-This assessment is undertaken each financial year through examining the financial position of the related parties and the markets in which the related parties operate.
+This assessment is undertaken each financial year through examining the financial position and operating cash flows of the related parties and the markets in which the related parties operate.

-The Company's maximum exposure to credit risk as of December 31, 2021 and 2020 is equal to the carrying values of its financial assets, except for 'Trade receivables' under 'Receivables' in the statements of financial position.
+The Company's maximum exposure to credit risk as of December 31, 2022 and 2021 is equal to the carrying values of its financial assets, except for 'Trade receivables' under 'Receivables' in the statements of financial position.
 Details follow:

-December 31, 2021
+December 31, 2022

-Financial effect
+Fair value of Financial effect

-Fair value of of collateral
+collateral or of collateral

-Gross maximum collateral or credit or credit
+Gross maximum credit or credit

 exposure enhancement Net exposure enhancement

-Cash in bank ₽1,373,240,004 ₽- ₽1,373,240,004 ₽-
+Cash in bank ₽414,610,209 ₽- ₽414,610,209 ₽-

 Receivables

-Trade receivables 348,517,131 813,315,211 813,315,211
+Trade receivables 420,641,226 861,230,080 861,230,080

-Receivable from a
+Receivable from a related party 298,181,740

-related party 101,459,386 - 101,459,386 -

-Other receivables 70,000 70,000
+Other receivables 7,738,499 7,738,499

-₽1,823,286,521 ₽813,315,211 ₽1,474,769,390 ₽813,315,211

-Decemb er 31, 2020
+₽1,141,171,674 ₽861,230,080 ₽422,348,708 ₽861,230,080

-December 31, 2020
+December r 31, 2021

-Financial effect
+· Fair value of Financial effect

-Fair value of of collateral
+collateral or of collateral

-Gross maximum collateral or credit or credit
+Gross maximum credit or credit

 exposure enhancement Net exposure enhancement

+Cash in bank ₱1,373,240,004 ₽ ₽1,373,240,004 ₽

 Receivables

-Receivable from a

-related party ₽6,581,793 ₽- ₽6,581,793 ₽